Visillect/xvcm-dataset/README.md

 + `empty` - images taken in absence of object;
 + `data` - images with rotating object.

 Prerocessed images are stored in `xray/preprocessed`.
-See publication to

 Due to the Canon EOS 5D Mark III camera limitations object of interest occupies only a small part of visible images.
 Folder `visible/preprocessed/cropped` contains cropped images of the size 407 x 407 pixels.
 To make visible and X-ray images comparable the latest were downscaled to the comparable resolution (407 x 360 pixels) in a aspect ratio preserving way (folder `visible/preprocessed/cropped`).